yadayadajaychan/utf-8-steg/README.md

        2      Major errors

 NOTES
        This program currently can't parse the argument '-' as stdin/stdout.
+If data is read from stdin in encode mode, utf-8-steg will not spread  out the  encoded  data  in the message because it can't get the size of the input stream.

        Each zero-width character takes up 3 bytes but only encodes two bits of data, meaning 12 bytes is going to be needed to encode 1 byte of data.

        message  can not contain any of the utf-8 characters used to encode the data, namely U+200B, U+200C, U+200D, U+2060, and U+034F.

 BUGS